 Duke and Duchess of Gloucester celebrate 50 years of marriage with new portrait

-The duke – the Queen’s cousin – and his wife Birgitte, who wed on July 8 1972, were photographed in their garden to mark the occasion.
+The duke and his wife Birgitte were photographed in their garden to mark the occasion

 The Queen’s cousin the Duke of Gloucester and his wife the Duchess of Gloucester are celebrating their golden wedding anniversary.